UK abandons vaccine passport project in crowded places | Entertainment | ExBulletin

 We have reviewed it properly and while we have to keep it in reserve as a potential option, I am happy to say that we are not going to go ahead with the vaccine passport plans, Javid told the BBC.

-The turnaround came just days after the government’s Vaccines Minister and Culture Secretary suggested vaccine passports would still be needed, despite growing opposition from lawmakers.
-Such passports are required in other European countries, such as France.
+The turnaround came just days after the government’s vaccine minister and culture secretary suggested vaccine passports would still be needed, despite growing opposition from lawmakers.

 In particular, members of the ruling Conservative Party have opposed such passports as an unacceptable burden on businesses and a violation of the human rights of residents.